Mohd Redzuan Suhaidi

-Mohd Redzuan Suhaidi (born 6 October 1995) is a Malaysian footballer who plays as a defensive midfielder for Malaysia A2 Amateur League club USM.
+Mohd Redzuan Suhaidi (born 6 October 1995) is a Malaysian professional footballer who plays as a defensive midfielder for USM.

 Career

 Penang FA

 Mohd Redzuan Suhaidi is a first team player for Penang FA squad in 2015.
 In October 2015, Redzuan has been called up by coach Ong Kim Swee to face Palestine and UAE in 2018 World Cup Qualifiers but not play both games.